 Following the full investigation of the incident, police uncovered a note the shooter left for a friend just before he murdered his mother that morning, “I am not insane, I am angry.
 I killed because people like me are mistreated every day.
 I did this to show society, push us and we will push back. … All throughout my life, I was ridiculed, always beaten, always hated.
 Can you, society, truly blame me for what I do?
 Yes, you will. … It was not a cry for attention, it was not a cry for help.
 It was a scream in sheer agony saying that if you can’t pry your eyes open, if I can’t do it through pacifism, if I can’t show you through the displaying of intelligence, then I will do it with a bullet.”
 5

-Did the sign on the outside of the school that said it was a gun free zone prevent the shooter from accomplishing what he did?
+Did the “Gun Free Zone” sign on the outside of the school prevent the shooter from accomplishing what he did?
 Nope.
 Did an armed citizen stop the shooter from accomplishing what he would have?
 You bet.

 Here’s another incident that happened on October 2012 in Bryan County, Oklahoma (near the Texas border).
 12 year old Kendra St. Clair shot and wounded a 32 year old man.
 While she was at home alone during a day off from school, she heard a knock on the front door.
 After she didn’t answer, the man walked to the rear of the house and kicked open the back door.
 Kendra called her mother who told her to grab the family’s gun and hide.
 The girl found the weapon and took refuge inside the bathroom closet.
 “I was sitting there in the closet, really scared, holding the gun, not knowing what was going to happen,” Kendra told KFOR-TV in an interview.
 The intruder walked throughout the house, entered the bathroom and tried to open the door to the closet Kendra was hiding in.
 That’s when she fired the gun through the door and called 9-1-1.
 “She was very brave, she stayed on the phone with the dispatcher the whole time—talked all the way through it and was still on the phone with dispatch when we got into the house,” Bryan County Under Sheriff Ken Golden told KTEN.
 St. Clair has been broadly acclaimed as a hometown hero for her swift actions, KFOR reports.
 “When I had the gun, I didn’t think I was actually going to have to shoot somebody,” St. Clair told ABC News.
 “I think it’s going to change me a whole lot, knowing that I can hold my head up high and nothing can hurt me anymore.”
 6